limestreetlab/historical-data-download/README.md

 #### Logic Overview
 - One class (singleton), whose instance used to connect to TWS and perform all requests using different request identifiers (reqId)
-- EReader listens to incoming messages and pushes all messages into the queue
+- EReader instance, tied to the socket, listens to incoming messages and pushes all messages into the queue
-- Built-in `EReader.processMsgs()` then called to pass received data and tagged reqId to relevant callback `HistoricalData()`
+- Built-in `EReader.processMsgs()` then called to pass received data and tagged reqId from the queue to relevant callback `HistoricalData()`
 - `HistoricalData` is called repeatedly for every message (data point) in a request, related callback `HistoricalDataEnd()` is called when all messages of a request are sent
+- Data are accumulated into a data structure inside `HistoricalData` callback
-- Flag `isDone` used to track if all messages of a request are received, if so break from message listening loop
+- Flag `isDone` used to track if all messages are received as signaled by `HistoricalDataEnd`, until then keep looping
-- Stay in listening loop until all request flags signal completion
-- Accumulate messages into a queue (LinkedList) for each request
+- `isIntraday` flag for intraday or interday data request
-- Combine data points in queues after checking/matching timestamps, output combined result
+- Because IBKR bid, ask, and trades data require one request each, intraday data need to send 3 separate requests, of different ids, and results pushed into 3 containers to be combined into one at the end
+- Interday data come only from TRADES request, so uses only one container
+- Custom data types Bid, Ask, Trades defined, with compareTo and toString overriden
+- IB data feed is chronological, so synchronous saving of custom data is in natural order already; but Comparable<Trades> makes possible to sort Trades type based on datetime

 #### Future Works
 - Expand to non-equity contracts, especially FX and futures